and welcome to another episode of Prefix Verbs Explained. And before we even get to the topic let me say that this is:

 That’s crazy!!
 And it’s all because of YOUR support.
 Because clearly I wouldn’t do this if no one read it.
 Your comments, questions, likes and donations are super super motivating.
 Danke, danke, danke.
-I’d say… let’s do 500 next.
-And then 100.
-And then teh world… buahahahahah… okay.
+I’d say… let’s do 500 next (UPDATE: done).
+And then 1000.
+And then the world… buahahahahah… okay.
 Time to get to the topic.

 Today, we’ll have a look at

 and we’ll start with a little quiz.
 Which of the following is NOT a translation for auslegen:

 c) to lay out

 If you pondered c) for a second, then you’ve clearly had some experiences with prefix verbs already ;).
 So, auslegen can mean to lay out but the two don’t always fit.
 And then there’s of course the other meaning.
 Clearly, we have enough talk about, so let’s jump right in.

 As pretty much any prefix verb, auslegen has several meanings.

 The first one is a rather literal take on the combination of laying and out.
 Auslegen expresses the idea of putting something “out there”, putting something on display.

 - Hilfe!
 Tauben kacken mir den Balkon voll.
 Ich will kein Gift auslegen, aber die Viecher müssen weg.

 - Help.
 Doves are shitting all over my balcony.
 I don’t want to lay out poison but these critters got to go.